 —Chris Trujillo, Chief of Police, New Jersey Transit

 “It was refreshing to participate in a training program that was truly transformative.
 There are so many positive things I can say about the course, from the content and speakers to the 360 feedback.
 I would encourage anyone thinking about participating to go for it.
 It’s worth spending a week with such a high level of transit professionals.”

 —Lisa Reinheimer, Director of Planning and Development, Monterey-Salinas Transit

-There are three scholarship opportunities available to Transit Executive Seminar applicants: a) The Frank J. Lichtanski Memorial Scholarship offered by the American Public Transportation Foundation; b) the Robert J. Prince, Jr. Scholarship offered by the Conference of Minority Transportation Officials (COMTO); and c) Eno Alumni Fund Travel Grants.
-Participants apply to scholarships simultaneously with their application to the Program.
-If a participant is admitted but is not awarded a scholarship, he or she can choose to attend at full tuition or defer admission to a later year.
+There are two scholarship opportunities available to Transportation Executive Seminar applicants: The Frank J. Lichtanski Memorial Scholarship offered by the American Public Transportation Foundation; and the Robert J. Prince, Jr. Scholarship offered by the Conference of Minority Transportation Officials (COMTO).
+Detailed information on the scholarships is referenced below.

 Frank J. Lichtanski Memorial Scholarship